ppm1337/COCONUTfrontend/README.md

 * source

 # Known Issues
-* HeaderSearchBar: search event can be fired only once without reloading the page
+* HeaderSearchBar: search event can be fired only once without reloading the page, proposal: fix by HOC withHeaderSearchBar
 * SubstructureSearch: poor performance although using Ullmann, see https://rguha.wordpress.com/2008/09/19/faster-substructure-search-in-the-cdk/
 * Tomcat configuration to allow illegal characters in URLs not working